GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/ThorchainDiagrams.md

 ---

-### Write up by HildisvíniÓttar Regarding MsgSend and MsgDeposit.
+### Write up by HildisvíniÓttar on MsgSend and MsgDeposit.

 In handler.go there are various ways of receiving incoming.
 You basically have Bifrost observations that require 2/3 consensus, cli node functions (require auth), and the two generic ones (i.e. supported by Ledger): ~`MsgSend` and `MsgDeposit`